PandaMods-Dev/Pandas-Extra-Details/README.md

 ## **❗Important❗**
 Some large structures can cause performance issues, because of the large amount of block getting rendered.

-If you might know how i can prevent this issue or at least reduce it. please either open a [pull request](https://github.com/PandaDap2006/Pandas-Extra-Details/pulls) with a fix or an [issue](https://github.com/PandaDap2006/Pandas-Extra-Details/issues) with your idea.

 ## Showcase
 ![Door Animation](https://github.com/PandaDap2006/Pandas-Extra-Details/blob/master/assets_for_readme/showcase_door_animation.gif?raw=true)
 ![Trap Door Animation](https://github.com/PandaDap2006/Pandas-Extra-Details/blob/master/assets_for_readme/showcase_trap_door_animation.gif?raw=true)